DIY Dementia Care Activity Kit

 For The Mechanic And Handyman

-Consider adding a “tinkering box” with dull-edged bolts and screws, as well as nuts and washers, brads, rubber bands, etc. Add a piece of cardboard, punch holes in it the approximate size of the bolts and screws to practice placing and tightening the fasteners using their fingers.
+Consider adding a “tinkering box” with dull-ended bolts and screws, as well as nuts and washers, brads, rubber bands, etc. Add a piece of cardboard, punch holes in it the approximate size of the bolts and screws to practice placing and tightening the fasteners using their fingers.

 Overall, if someone is having trouble fully participating in a beloved hobby, try to break that activity down into one that is more accessible and engaging for that person.
 And again, please use caution when making your activity kit due to choking risks.
 Make sure all items you place in your activity kit are safe for your loved one.